Hisyeo/gjcidlu/README.md

 - [ ] Allow the user to open term detail page and add translation before submitting the new term
 - [ ] Allow the user to see newly added translations in the term detail page before they are submitted
 - [ ] Add a way to click on a submission queue item and navigate to that new term, new translation or voted translation
+- [ ] Either make the untranslated button clickable on all screens or only show it on the main screen
+- [ ] Make submitter not a field for submission entries because of the submission author

 ## Getting Started